+(ii) Ensure that the public interest test at the end of paragraph 4 is applied;

+Answer:

-The fundamental idea in the Swedish legal system is that, on its own, the interest of secrecy can never decide the strength of secrecy protection; instead, it must always be weighed against the interest of insight and that the weight of the interest of insight can be different in different contexts.
-This balance is already struck when a secrecy provision is introduced, and is expressed by stating in the provision whether a presumption of public nature or a presumption of secrecy shall apply to the information covered by the provision.
-In addition, a balance has to be struck for each request for the release of environmental information from public authorities as to whether it is apparent that the information is of such importance from an environmental perspective that general awareness of the information has precedence over the interest to be protected by secrecy (chapter 10, section 5, first paragraph, of the Public Access to Information and Secrecy Act).
-The Environmental Information Act also contains a provision to the same effect.
-A secrecy-override rule for information about emissions to the environment is also present in the Public Access to Information and Secrecy Act and to the Environmental Information Act (chapter 10, section 5, second paragraph, of the Public Access to Information and Secrecy Act, and section 7, third paragraph, of the Environmental Information Act.
-A decision rejecting a request for environmental information can be appealed, see the further information under article 9.
+The fundamental idea in the Swedish legal system is that, on its own, the interest of secrecy can never decide the strength of secrecy protection; instead, it must always be weighed against the interest of insight and the weight of the interest of insight can be different in different contexts.
+The balance between the interest of secrecy and the interest of insight is already made when a secrecy provision is introduced, and is expressed by the provision stating whether a presumption of public nature or a presumption of secrecy shall apply to the information covered by the provision.
+In addition, a public authority that receives a request for the release of environmental information covered by secrecy regulations (i.e. information for which there is a provision about secrecy) must always consider whether it is apparent that the information is of such importance from an environmental perspective that general awareness of the information has precedence over the interest to be protected by secrecy.
+Both the Public Access to Information and Secrecy Act and the Act on Environmental Information held by Certain Private-sector Bodies contain a secrecy-override rule for information about emissions to the environment to the effect that information that would otherwise be covered by secrecy may nonetheless be released under certain conditions.
+Both Acts state explicitly which secrecy provisions do not apply to information about emissions to the environment (chapter 10, section 5 of the Public Access to Information and Secrecy Act and section 7 of the Act on Environmental Information held by Certain Private-sector Bodies).
+A decision rejecting a request for environmental information can be appealed, see under article 9 for more information.

-Article 4, paragraph 5
+With respect to paragraph 5, measures taken to ensure that a public authority that does not hold the environmental information requested takes the necessary action;

+Answer:

-If a request to examine a document held by an authority is made to the wrong authority, then, under the law, the authority should refer the applicant to the right authority (section 4, third paragraph, of the Administrative Procedure Act).
-The Environmental Information Act also contains a provision to the same effect.
-Under the general duty to provide service that applies to all public authorities, the authority has to assist the application in the way specified in article 4, paragraph 5.
+If a request to examine a document held by an authority is made to the wrong authority, then, under the law, the authority should help the applicant to find the right authority (section 4 of the Administrative Procedure Act).
+There is a provision to the same effect in the Act on Environmental Information held by Certain Private-sector Bodies.
+It also follows from the general duty to provide service that applies to all public authorities, that the public authority has to assist the applicant in the way specified in article 4, paragraph 5.

-Article 4, paragraph 6
+With respect to paragraph 6, measures taken to ensure that the requirement to separate out and make available information is implemented;

+Answer:

-Under chapter 2, article 12 of the Freedom of the Press Act, if a document cannot be made available without disclosure of such part of it as contains classified material, the rest of the document has to be made available.
-Section 7 of the Environmental Information Act states that release may be refused “in full or in part”.
-There is thus an obligation to release the parts of the requested documents that are not covered by secrecy.
+If the whole of a document cannot be made available without disclosure of a part of it that may not be released, the rest of the document has to be made available to the applicant (Chapter 2, Article 12 of the Freedom of the Press Act).
+Section 7 of the Act on Environmental Information held by Certain Private-sector Bodies states that “all or part” of the release may be refused.
+So there is an obligation to release the parts of the requested documents that are not covered by secrecy.